BitcoinDesign/Guide/guide/designing-products/personal-finance.md

    height = 800
 %}

 A hardware wallet accompanied by a desktop application where keys are stored and transactions are securely signed by hardware is another solution.
 This reduces the risk of keeping funds on a mobile wallet configuration but adds acceptable friction for transactions that occur less frequently.
+See the [savings account case study]({{ '/guide/case-studies/savings-account/' | relative_url }}) for an exploration of this user experience.

 ## Emergency funds